simon-stahlberg/mimir/experiments/github/README.md

 3. `Optimal-ADL` from the international planning competition (IPC)

-The optimal adl benchmarks from the IPC use a more expressive PDDL fragment, which includes `:adl` and implies `:disjunctive-preconditions`, `:quantified-preconditions`, `:conditional-effects`.
+The optimal adl benchmarks from the IPC use a more expressive PDDL fragment, which includes `:adl` and implies `:disjunctive-preconditions`, `:existential-preconditions`, `:quantified-preconditions`, `:conditional-effects`.
 Similarly, these benchmarks are often easy to ground and available in the same [Github](https://github.com/aibasel/downward-benchmarks) repository.

 ## 5. Comparison Notes and Clarifications